Stability Conditions for Remote State Estimation of Multiple Systems over Multiple Markov Fading Channels: System Model

 \subsection{Transmission Scheduling and Remote Estimation}

 In each time slot, the gateway collects $N$ packets carrying the sensor estimates $\{\mathbf{\hat{x}}^s_1(t),\dots,\mathbf{\hat{x}}^s_N(t)\}$.
-It schedules at most $M$ of the packets and sends them through $M$ frequency channels to the remote estimator, as illustrated in Fig.~\ref{fig:system_model}.
-Each frequency channel can transmit at most one packet.
-The unscheduled packets are discarded.
-We make the following assumption on transmission redundancy. \begin{assumption}[Disabled Redundant Transmissions] In each time slot, each packet can take at most one frequency channel for transmission. \end{assumption}
+It schedules at most $M$ of the packets and sends them through $M$ frequency channels to the remote estimator, as illustrated in Fig.~\ref{fig:system_model}. \mycomment{In practice, one could adopt a multiplexing scheme such as the orthogonal frequency-division multiplexing (OFDM) for transmitting multi-stream data in parallel.} Each frequency channel can transmit at most one packet.
+The unscheduled packets are discarded. \mycomment{The communication protocol for gateway-to-remote-estimator transmission is user datagram protocol (UDP)~\cite{Schenato07ProcIEEE}, which is widely adopted for real-time communications.} We make the following assumption on transmission redundancy. \begin{assumption}[Disabled Redundant Transmissions] In each time slot, each packet can take at most one frequency channel for transmission. \end{assumption}

 Due to the transmission scheduling and the fading channels, packets carrying the estimated $N$ process states may or may not arrive at the remote estimator.
 Let $\gamma_n(t)=1$ denote successful detection of sensor $n$'s packet at time $t$, $n \in \mathcal{N}$.
 If $\gamma_n(t)=0$, the packet is not scheduled or is scheduled but with failed detection.
 It is also assumed that each packet transmission has a unit delay that is equal to the sampling period of the system.
 The optimal remote estimator in the sense of minimum mean-square error (MMSE) is obtained as~\cite{schenato2008optimal}